ahmadajmi/CSS-Grid-Layout/README.md

 * [CSS Grid Layout Examples](https://igalia.github.io/css-grid-layout/index.html)
 * [Grid by Example](http://gridbyexample.com/)
 * Follow [Rachel Andrew] for new updates and articles, she is doing a great work regarding the Grid Module.

-## Conclusion

-Yes, the new Grid Module is awesome in different areas like: less code we have to write, the power of changing the layout only with CSS, responsive design, and I advice everyone to give it a try.

 [caniuse suppport]:http://caniuse.com/#feat=css-grid
 [Block Formatting Context]:http://www.sitepoint.com/understanding-block-formatting-contexts-in-css/